microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/presence-get.md

 ### <a name="example-2-get-the-presence-information-of-another-user"></a>Exemplo 2: Obter as informações de presença de outro usuário

-O exemplo a seguir mostra como obter as informações de presença de outro usuário.
-Essa operação requer a permissão Presence.Read.All.
+O exemplo a seguir mostra como obter as informações de presença para outro usuário.
+Esta operação requer a permissão Presence.Read.All.

 #### <a name="request"></a>Solicitação